idaholab/moose/modules/porous_flow/doc/content/source/materials/PorousFlowHystereticRelativePermeabilityGas.md

 # PorousFlowHystereticRelativePermeabilityGas

-This Material computes the gas relative permeability using the van-Genuchten formulation.
+This Material computes the gas relative permeability using the van Genuchten formulation.
 The relative permeability is assumed to be hysteretic.
-This Material may be used two-phase situations only.
+This Material may be used in two-phase situations only.

 Along the drying curve, the relative permeability is
 \begin{equation}